 It is important that you follow your doctor’s instructions about how much to give.

-Powder: Sprinkle or stir the powder into a small amount of soft food (e.g. yogurt or feed) or a small drink of water or milk.
+- Sprinkle or stir the granules into a small amount of soft food (e.g. yogurt) or a small drink.
 Your child should then swallow the food or drink straight away, without chewing.
-Make sure they take it all.
+Make sure that they take it all.